-On October 10, 2014, Federal District Court Judge Max O. Cogburn, Jr. issued a ruling declaring North Carolina’s 2012 ban on gay marriage unconstitutional.
+On October 10, 2014, Federal District Court Judge Max O. Cogburn Jr. issued a ruling declaring North Carolina’s 2012 ban on gay marriage unconstitutional.
 Marriage, as well as being an expression of love and commitment, is an important legal contract.
 Here are three big changes for same-sex married couples:

 Property Ownership: Tenancy by Entirety

-Same sex married couples can now own property as “tenants by entirety.”
+Same-sex married couples can now own property as “tenants by entirety.”
 This is an extremely important protection for the property from creditors, because a lien or judgment against one of the spouses will not attach to the property, which is technically owned by the marital unit.
 It also means that when one spouse dies, the other owns the property completely.
 Neither spouse can independently sell or encumber the property, nor leave any part of it to a third party in a will.
-While both spouses are alive, a tenancy by the entirety can only be destroyed by an action taken by both spouses legally changing to another form of ownership — or by divorce.
+While both spouses are alive, a tenancy by the entirety can be destroyed only by an action taken by both spouses legally changing to another form of ownership – or by divorce.

 If you and your spouse owned property together prior to Judge Cogburn’s ruling, the change to tenancy by entirety is not an automatic one.
 Call us for a free consultation on how to update your deed.